Driving OEE improvements

 TEXT: George Buckbee, General Manager, Performance Solutions, Metso

-Published in Hydrocarbon Engineering magazine August 2017.
+Published with permission of Hydrocarbon Engineering magazine August 2017.